Tembero11/RESTCountries/README.md

 # RESTCountries

-A little React web app to allows you to search the REST countries API
+A little React web app that allows you to search the REST countries API.

 ### How to setup